 Each day there will be a morning warm-up session covering various aspects of technique, followed by masterclass sessions, as well as a variety of classes looking at many different aspects of flute playing, plus an individual coaching session with piano.
-During the week there will be an afternoon of “Problem Solving” away from the flute, run by the Outdoor Education Centre (you will need waterproof outdoor clothing and suitable footwear).
+During the week there will be an afternoon of activities focusing on creativity away from the flute.
 The emphasis of the Summer School is to create a balance between learning and fun!

 There will be two concerts in Llangenny Village Hall as part of the Summer School.
 On Monday evening Sarah and Zoe will give a recital and on Friday evening there will a concert given by the students, which will feature both solos and ensemble pieces, reflecting the work done over the week.

 Participants should arrive for a light lunch at 1pm on the Monday, ready for a class in which everyone will play at 2pm; departure will be after breakfast on the Saturday.

 The minimum age for participants is 16.
 The recommended level is Grade 8 plus.

 The ethos for the course is one of hard work and fun, with a supportive atmosphere from staff and all participants.
 Food is plentiful, and we have a regular supply of delicious cakes to keep teachers and students going!